-OIDs under the following trees are not yet implemented: ngcpMonitorFraud, ngcpMonitorPerformance.perfCAPSCurTable and ngcpStats.
+OIDs under the following trees are not yet implemented: ngcpMonitorFraud, ngcpMonitorPerformance.perfCAPSCurTable and ngcpStats (except for ngcpStats.ngcpStatsBilling.billingCDRGenerated and ngcpStats.ngcpStatsBilling.billingCDRGenerated which are implemented).

 The Sipwise C5 SNMP Agent uses Redis and InfluxDB as data sources.
 This data is essential for accurate and complete monitoring data in the SNMP OID tree.
 In addition, the Redis database must be available on a shared IP address, so that ngcp-witnessd can always write to it.